nefarius/LupuServ/README.md

   - This solution is meant to be operated in a firewall-protected private network, and without forced TLS protection plaintext authentication is a useless "security" measure anyway.
 It can be added quite easily though, consult the documentation of the SMTP library.
 - SMS gateway failures are logged, but no other notification happens
   - SMS delivery errors can occur, like if the credit of the used account is depleted, this should be delivered to technical personnel via some way.
-- No rate limits or other protection to mitigate SMS-bombing
+- Basic rate limits to mitigate SMS-bombing
-  - Again, this service should not be hosted outside of a protected network, so it shouldn't be an issue.
-Bear in mind though, that there is no rate limit so if multiple alarm mails arrive in a short amount of time, it could lead to some unintended message spam.
+  - There's a rate limit in place for alarm mails to protect against unintended message spam.
+A shortcoming of the current implementation is that once the rate limit is hit, the message is dropped and not re-sent.

 ## How to build